mconigliaro/RHCE-Cheat-Book/manuscript/introduction.md

 # Introduction

-## How to use this book

-This book provides quick answers for all objectives on the RHCSA (EX200) and RHCE (EX300) exams for Red Hat Enterprise Linux 7.
-Explanations have been left out or the sake of succinctness.
-As-such, this book will not necessarily teach you everything you need to know to obtain an RHCSA/RHCE certification, or to be an effective system administrator.
-Its target audience is mainly IT professionals who are already familiar with Red Hat Linux, and anyone who wants a small reference to complement a more comprehensive guide to the RHCSA/RHCE exams.
+This book provides the quickest possible solution for every objective on the RHCSA (EX200) and RHCE (EX300) exams for Red Hat Enterprise Linux 7.
+Long explanations have been completely left out for the sake of succinctness.
+Consequently, this is not a book for beginners.
+Its target audience is mainly IT professionals who already have some familiarity with Linux, and anyone who wants a compact reference to complement a more comprehensive guide to the RHCSA/RHCE exams.

 ## Command line conventions